 Since 2009, but excluding 2012, GFA implemented a Kitwanga coho smolt CWT program in conjunction with the operation of the KsF.
-As in other years nearly all coho captured in 2014 (6,966 out of 8,365 smolts or 83 % of the sample) were implanted with a CWT.
-In addition to tagging, scales were taken from approximately 3% of the run (400 out of 14,347 fish) for age determination.
-Fork lengths were taken to the nearest 1 mm and weights to the nearest 0.1 grams.
+As in other years nearly half or more of all coho captured in 2015 were implanted with a CWT.
+In addition to tagging, scales were taken from approximately 14% of the run (623 out of 4,517 fish) for age determination.
+For all submitted age samples, fork lengths were taken to the nearest 1 mm and weights to the nearest 0.1 grams.